landsurveyorsunited/flex-twittersearch-widget/README.md

 ##Configuring and Testing the OAuth Proxy (REQUIRED)

 The proxy REQUIRES PHP and the Mcrypt library be installed.
 Mycrypt is typically installed when you use PHP for Windows.
-Mac users it might be easier to install PHP for Windows on a Windows Virtual Machine than go through the convolutions of installing Mycrypt on your Mac.
+Mac users it might be easier to install PHP for Windows on a Windows Virtual Machine than go through the convolutions of installing Mycrypt on your Mac, or installing MAMP.

 ###Setting up Twitter Developer Account
 - You WILL need a [Twitter Developer Account](https://dev.twitter.com/).